Sensor Data Reporting

 Last-Millimeter Magnetic Point-Source

-Another unique capability of the MTS160 is the detection along the X and Y axis of point-source disk magnets with millimeter accuracy.
-By installing one such magnet at a precise known location on each side of the track, it is possible to evaluate the robot’s exact position and orientation with very high precision.
+Another unique capability of the MTS160 is the detection of magnetic point sources with millimeter-level X and Y position reporting.
+By installing one magnetic disk at a known location on each side of the track, the robot's position and orientation can be determined with very high precision.

 TIP

-This feature makes the sensor a valuable accessory for last-millimeter positioning on robots using laser or vision navigation.
+This feature makes the sensor a valuable accessory for last-millimeter positioning in robots that primarily use laser or vision navigation.

-Magnetic disks must be of opposite magnetic polarity than this of the main track.
-The sensor therefore detects them the same way as regular markers.
-In addition, the sensor will report their X and Y position.
+The magnetic disks must have polarity opposite to that of the main track.
+The sensor detects them in the same way as regular markers, while also reporting their X and Y coordinates.

-The MTS160 sensor is designed to detect and decode specific combinations of left and right markers, utilizing a simple and efficient coding scheme.
-This scheme encodes data using basic patterns for binary values 1 and 0, which can be concatenated to form multi-bit numbers.
+The MTS160 can detect and decode specific combinations of left and right markers using a simple coding scheme.
+The scheme represents binary 0 and 1 using basic marker patterns that can be concatenated to form multibit values.

-Navicode always starts with the bit value 0 and is terminated by an end marker.
-These ensure that a code can be detected and read correctly regardless of the orientation and travel direction of the robot.
+A Navicode always starts with bit value 0 and ends with an end marker.
+These conventions allow the code to be detected correctly regardless of robot orientation or travel direction.

-Navicodes can range from 1-bit to 16-bits in length.
-Once a code is successfully detected and recognized, its value is stored in a register, accessible via serial communication or CANbus.
-Additionally, an 8-bit counter increments with each recognized code, which can also be read through the same communication channels.
+Navicodes can range from 1 bit to 16 bits in length.
+When a code is successfully recognized, its value is stored in a register that can be read through serial communication or CAN communication.

 TIP